← All projects

 Human Data Exhibition

-Early Tech Interactive program on biometric data and self-quantification, supported by $500K from Kaiser Permanente.
+Early Tech Interactive program on biometric data and self-quantification, supported by Kaiser Permanente.